rust-bio/rust-bio-tools/README.md

 # Rust-Bio-Tools

-A set of command line utilities based on Rust-Bio.
+A set of fast and robust command line utilities for bioinformatics tasks based on Rust-Bio.
+Functionality is added as it is needed by the authors.
+Any contributions are highly welcome.

 ## Installation